 MATSUE, Shimane -- An English-language magazine specializing in Japanese-style gardens began ranking the country's best spots in 2003, aiming to identify such venues based on their true beauty and quality, rather than their scale and high profile.
-Gardens in the Izumo area, in the southeastern Japan prefecture of Shimane, have ranked high as the region represents a sacred hub of such spots.
+Gardens in the Izumo area, in the western Japan prefecture of Shimane, have ranked high as the region represents a sacred hub of such spots.

 - 【Related】Touchdown Japan: Three spring treasures bring rural area giant tourism boom

 - 【Related】Touchdown Japan: Fusion of old and new lures foreign tourists to food capital Osaka

 - 【Related】Touchdown Japan: Anime producers, travel agencies create '88-site pilgrimage'

 - 【Related】Touchdown Japan: Housing boom rides inbound tourist wave in western Hokkaido